 Donald Light, Ph.D.

-His analysis identifies the following, as some of the critical problems with current testing and marketing of drugs:
+His analysis identifies the following, as some of the critical problems with the current testing and marketing of drugs:

 1. Organizational foundations of patient risk from prescription drugs.